zchee/golang-wiki/Modules.md

 * Ensure your `go.sum` file is committed along with your `go.mod` file.
 See [FAQ below](https://github.com/golang/go/wiki/Modules#should-i-commit-my-gosum-file-as-well-as-my-gomod-file) for more details and rationale.

+Your new module release becomes available to consumers once you push the new release tags.

 ### Releasing Modules (v2 or Higher)

 If you are releasing a v2 or higher module, please first review the discussion in the ["Semantic Import Versioning" ](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) section above, which includes why major versions are included in the module path and import path for v2+ modules, as well as how Go versions 1.9.7+ and 1.10.3+ have been updated to simplify that transition.

 Note that if you adopting modules for the first time for a pre-existing repository or set of packages that have already been tagged `v2.0.0` or higher before adopting modules, then the [recommended best practice](https://github.com/golang/go/issues/25967#issuecomment-422828770) is to increment the major version when first adopting modules.
 For example, if you are the author of `foo`, and the latest tag for the `foo` repository is `v2.2.2`, and `foo` has not yet adopted modules, then the best practice would be to use `v3.0.0` for the first release of `foo` to adopt modules (and hence the first release of `foo` to contain a `go.mod` file).
 Incrementing the major version in this case provides greater clarity to consumers of `foo`, allows for additional non-module patches or minor releases on the v2 series of `foo` if needed, and provides a strong signal for a module-based consumer of `foo` that different major versions result if you do `import "foo"` and a corresponding `require foo v2.2.2+incompatible`, vs. `import "foo/v3"` and a corresponding `require foo/v3 v3.0.0`.
 (Note that this advice regarding incrementing the major version when first adopting modules does _not_ apply to pre-existing repos or packages whose latest versions are v0.x.x or v1.x.x).

-There are two ways to release a v2 or higher module.
+There are two alternative mechanisms to release a v2 or higher module.
+Note that with both techniques, the new module release becomes available to consumers when the module author pushes the new tags.
 Using the example of creating a `v3.0.0` release, the two options are:

 1. **Major branch**: Update the `go.mod` file to include a `/v3` at the end of the module path in the `module` directive (e.g., `module github.com/my/module/v3`).
 Update import statements within the module to also use `/v3` (e.g., `import "github.com/my/module/v3/mypkg"`).
 Tag the release with `v3.0.0`.
    * Go versions 1.9.7+, 1.10.3+, and 1.11 are able to properly consume and build a v2+ module created using this approach without requiring updates to consumer code that has not yet opted in to modules (as described in the the ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) section above).